-If you’re interested in kegel exercises, you’ll find out exactly how to do them in this step by step guide.
+In this step by step guide, you’ll find out exactly how to do kegel exercises.
 I’ll be suggesting a 4 week kegel routine you can practice, and also answering the most commonly asked questions.

 You’ll learn exactly how kegels work, with an emphasis on developing better ejaculation control.
 But you can also adapt the same exercises for other issues such as improving erection strength or incontinence.

-Importantly I’ll also discuss how to put the training into action during sex.
-This is a key point as you can make things worse for yourself by doing kegels at the wrong time.
+Importantly, I’ll also discuss how to put the training into action during sex.
+This is a key point as doing kegels continuously during sex can make you ejaculate even faster, which isn’t what you want.

 Part 1: key background information